https://invisible-island.net/ncurses/

 Other improvements:

-This release has many changes to improve the formatting and style of the manpages.
+This release has many changes to improve the formatting and style of the man pages.

-Table layout has been revised.
+Table layout in the man pages has been revised.

 There are no new manual pages (all of the manual page updates are to existing pages).

-Other improvements made to configure checks include
+Improvements made to configure checks include

 There are a few new configure options: